AVIAH Protocol (AVIAH) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 AVIAH Protocol Historical Price

-According to the latest data gathered on AVIAH Protocol live price page, the current price of AVIAH Protocol is 6.148USD.
+According to the latest data gathered on AVIAH Protocol live price page, the current price of AVIAH Protocol is 6.141USD.
 The circulating supply of AVIAH Protocol(AVIAH) is

 In the past 24 hours, AVIAH Protocol has shown a price movement of